-- the representations and warranties made by us and the selling unitholders to the underwriters are true; - there is no material change in our business or in the financial markets; and - we and the selling unitholders (if the underwriters exercise their option to purchase additional common units) deliver customary closing documents to the underwriters.
+- the representations and warranties made by us to the underwriters are true; - there is no material change in our business or in the financial markets; and - we deliver customary closing documents to the underwriters.

-Commissions and Expenses
+Commissions and expenses

-The following table summarizes the underwriting discounts and commissions we and, if the underwriters exercise their option to purchase additional common units, the selling unitholders will pay to the underwriters.
+The following table summarizes the underwriting discounts and commissions we will pay to the underwriters.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.
-The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us and, if the underwriters exercise their option to purchase additional common units, the selling unitholders for the common units.
+The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us for the common units.